 So what do you think?
 Lets have some discussion here…

-There’s also been two follow-up posts which are an interesting read, and also have some great comments:
+There’s also been three follow-up posts which are an interesting read, and also have some great comments:

 I’ve also done some more reading about this myself, and dug up some interesting snippets.

 Here’s what Justin Tadlock, a very prominent theme and plugin developer in the WP Community, says about the subject:

 “The act of copying my themes, making no changes, and selling them is perfectly fine.
 I gave you permission to do so by placing it under the GPL license.
 Just in case that wasn’t enough, I’m giving you or anyone who wants to do so permission right now.
 It is not unethical for you to do these things so long as you do them within the confines of what’s allowed by the license.”

 BraveNewCode, makers of the super popular WPtouch Pro plugin (licences available in the range of $49 – $999), state on their website:

 “Licenses sold for WPtouch Pro are for support + product updates only.
 No fees are charged for the GPL software license and its freedoms attributed to this software.”

 Presumably therefore they would be perfectly OK with their plugin being resold or re-distributed in the manner discussed above, since their value is mostly in support.